 - Date and location of official function; and,

 - Original invoice or receipt.

 The university generally does not make direct payments to any commercial establishment for allowable official function expenses.
 Exceptions may be made where the payments are for services rendered for an official university event.
-If the total amount for any such official function expense (whether reimbursement or otherwise) is projected to exceed $2,500, the department must complete the Official Functions form and obtain approval of the event from the appropriate dean or vice president, as well as the Senior Executive Vice President, Chief Operating and Financial Officer (COO/CFO) or designee prior to incurring expenses.
+If the total amount for any such official function expense (whether reimbursement or otherwise) is projected to exceed $2,500, the department must complete the Official Functions form and obtain approval of the event from the appropriate dean or vice president, as well as the Senior Executive Vice President, Chief Operating (COO) or designee prior to incurring expenses.
 This request must describe how the event supports university activities and purposes.

 II.
 Authorization to Expend Funds for Official Functions